nix-community/nixvim/CONTRIBUTING.md

 In order to submit a change you must be careful of several points:

 - The code must be properly formatted.
 This can be done through `nix fmt`.
 - The tests must pass.
-This can be done through `nix flake check` (this also checks formatting).
+This can be done through `nix flake check --all-systems` (this also checks formatting).
 - The change should try to avoid breaking existing configurations.
 - If the change introduces a new feature it should add tests for it (see the architecture section for details).